 The different lines within the Innisfree range are packaged with distinctive colours, representative of their key ingredients or purpose.
 This makes each element within each range, immediately identifiable.
 The cream is well presented in a simple container reflective in colour of the star ingredient, the olive.

 The cream is fairly firm in texture but still retains a lot of slip upon application.
 It doesn’t feel greasy.
 I chose to try this one because I love olive oil both in my skincare and my diet!
 This product is definitely what I would classify as a rich moisturiser, better used at night.
 For me at least, it is too heavy as a morning cream.
 Those who suffer significant dryness may gain great benefit from it twice a day.
 Alternatively, if your skin is only partially dry like mine, you would only use a very small amount to avoid oily residue.
 I normally like to slap moisturiser on quite generously but with this cream, too liberal a coat means it will sit on the skin’s surface and just won’t fully absorb.
 This is a good thing, as the product will last a long time when so little needs dispensing with each application.
 The first couple of times I applied this cream as the last step of my evening routine, I clearly used too much as my face was still feeling oily in the morning.
 Applying the right amount leaves the skin feeling soft and supple, so less is definitely more.
 On the skin, this product feels like a cream blended with oil so you don’t need an oil step in your routine as it just gets too greasy.
-Similarly, I didn’t enjoy using this in warmer weather as the oil content in my skin tends to increase as the temperature rises.
+Similarly, I didn’t enjoy using this in warmer weather.

 This cream has provided me with good moisturisation and left my face supple as promised, so the Innisfree claim has generally been fulfilled.
 However, it’s not an ideal choice for me.
 My skin type is combination (oily T-zone) but my cheeks can be fairly dry along the jaw line, so I thought using this cream would help me reach a good oil/moisture balance.
 Perhaps I should only apply it on the dry parts of my face and use an alternative cream elsewhere.